Appeals and Complaints

 Metro Housing aims to provide a quality service to everyone in our community, therefore your views are always welcome, even if they are critical.

-We will listen carefully to all suggestions complaints and try to resolve them.
-If you are not satisfied with our service or one of our policies you have the right to complain.
+We will listen carefully to all complaints and try to resolve them.
+If you are not satisfied with our service you have the right to complain.

 Please refer to the Compliments, Complaints and Appeals section of the Metro Policy Manual.
 A summary of our complaint and appeal processes is also included in the Tenant Handbook given to all new tenants at the time they sign their lease.